meskarune/supybot-ALwiki/README.md

 # supybot-ALwiki

-This is a supybot/limnoria plugin that retrieves urls from the arch linux wiki.
+This is a supybot/limnoria plugin that retrieves URLs from the arch linux wiki.

 To use make sure you have the packages from requirements.txt installed: